nagarajanceg/State-Pattern/README.md

  offense."
  [Date:03/11/2018]
 ------------------------------------------------------------------------

+Data Structure used:
+ArrayList used for holding the courses
+Queue is used to implement the course wait list

 Queue implementation is done to maintain the constraints for the category.
 Here My assumption in the Queue
 1) Last Element in the Category (Say D in Long programming) will never assigned until it get any course before as a pre-requisite like(A,B,C).
 Once the Course B is assigned A is not allowed to assign in future.
+So the student should enroll either C or D to be graduated.
 I followed this approach through out my Queue.
 2) Electives won't enter this queue and it will directly assign to the course list.
 Since the student is allowed to study as many semester as he wanted.
-It is granted to take many electives.
+It is granted to take as many electives as a student can.
 3) At the end of the preference list processing, elements remaining in the Queue is tried once to assign the courses if it follows the constraints and change the states accordingly.

-Data Structure used:
-ArrayList used for holding the courses
-Queue is used to implement the course wait list

 Example:
 1234:A B E F I O W J Q R P sem 4: Graduated - All Categories satisfied.

 1234:A B E F I O W J Q R NotGraduated
-   In the category M-P, O arrives first and assign in the list because it's than the max of that category and the student should take P to finish that category.
+   In the category M-P, O arrives first and assign in the list because it's less than the max(P) of that category and the student should take P to finish that category.

 State Implementation:
 I am having 4 states